-The collision occurred around 1:25 p.m. along U.S. 71 south of 170th Street, approximately 1.5 miles north of Burlington Junction.
+The collision occurred around 1:25 p.m., approximately 1.5 miles north of Burlington Junction.
 According to investigators, a northbound 2026 Chevrolet Equinox crossed the center line and collided head-on with a southbound 2026 Ford Explorer.

 Authorities said both vehicles caught fire after the impact and came to rest in the southbound lanes of the highway.
 Emergency units responded to the scene and located multiple victims inside the vehicles.